Bev Humphreys (Auntie Bev's)

 - How do we offer support to children or young people with a special educational need or disability?

 I will ask parents/carers and anyone linked to the said child if they require any extra help.
-The parents will be able to discuss matters with me regarding their child and I could help them if they require further help from early years/health visitors etc.
+Parents will be able to discuss matters with me regarding their child and I could help them if they require further help from early years/health visitors etc.

 I will also support any children with SEND by providing special educational needs resources and sensory toys.
 By updating my training and any SEN legislation.
 I have attended the new SEND reforms meetings.